← Back to Articles

 Week 1-2: Build the habit

-• Don't restrict calories within the window (just get used to timing)
+• Don't restrict calories within window (establish timing first)

-• Black coffee, tea, water are fine during fasting (no calories)
+• Black coffee, tea, water fine during fasting (zero calories)

 What to Eat When You Eat

-• Avoid high-glycemic carbs first (causes glucose spike → crash → hunger)
+• Avoid high-glycemic carbs first (causes blood sugar spike → crash)

 Throughout eating window:

-The principle: Fasting optimizes when you eat.
+Fasting optimizes when you eat.
 Quality nutrition optimizes what you eat.
-Both matter for cognitive health.
+Both matter.

 What Breaks a Fast?